Title: To Rest Your Head

 Rating: PG.
 Lookit, no smut!

-A/N: This is set between "Life Lessons" and "His Universe."
-Totally going out of order here.
-In fact, consider this immediately after "Life Lessons."
+A/N: This is set after "Life Lessons".
 Like, 2 seconds later.
 Maybe a few minutes, if someone had to go to the loo beforehand.
 Warning: contains uncharactersticallybroody!Donna.

 "Donna saved the whole of creation," the Doctor begins as way of introduction.
 Amy casts one dubious glance Donna's way, one not unnoticed by either Donna or Rory.

 Amy and Rory share the jump seat, looking up at the pacing Doctor -- two kids ready for story time, thinks Donna.
 Rory is already awestruck; Amy is reserving judgement and not so impressed quite yet.